noahehall/theBookOfNoah/0current/aws/exams/services/mgmtGovernance/cloudwatch.md

 # cloudwatch

 - centralized solution to monitor resources and applications on AWS, on premise and other clouds with dataviz, alarms and automation actions
-- CloudWatch Metrics: monitoring & billing, aws resource (not application) observability
+- CloudWatch Metrics: monitoring & billing, observability
 - CloudWatch Logs: aggregator

 ## links